VIGNESHWARAN-G-31/AI-SQL-ENGINE/README.md

 Benefits of AI SQL Engine with RAG:

 1.Improved Accuracy: By retrieving context from relevant sources, the engine can generate more accurate SQL code, even for complex queries.

 2.Efficiency: RAG helps handle incomplete or ambiguous queries, reducing the back-and-forth between users and the system.

 3.Scalability: RAG-enabled systems can scale to handle large knowledge bases or documentation sources, making them suitable for enterprise-level applications.

-4.The AI SQL Engine, powered by RAG, represents a significant leap in making databases more accessible and interactive for both technical and non-technical users alike.
+The AI SQL Engine, powered by RAG, represents a significant leap in making databases more accessible and interactive for both technical and non-technical users alike.